 Not being weary of such important steps can cause problems during and after installment.
 Our technicians have many years of industry experience and know all the specifics and in-and-outs that may be overlooked by other technicians.

 Adding attic insulation delivers the greatest return on investment for most Canadian homes.
 As energy prices rise, deeper applications of attic insulation make more economic sense.
 Even homes built to code just two years ago may not meet the minimum levels required for new homes today.
-So, if you live with one or more of the common heat loss problems in your home, it may be time for a free attic insulation.
+So, if you live with one or more of the common heat loss problems in your home, it may be time for popping up your attic with more insulation.